MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-policy.md

 **Returns**

-The command sets the table's update policy object, overriding any current policy, and then returns the output of the corresponding [.show table TABLE update policy](#show-update-policy) command.
+The command sets the table's update policy object, overriding any current policy, and then returns the output of the corresponding [.show table update policy](#show-update-policy) command.

 **Example**